raygj/vault-content/cluster-bootstrap/kubernetes/vault-k8s-injector-walkthrough.md

 **notes**

 - ClusterRoleBinding is cluster-wide and does not respect namespaces, so one SA with this role is sufficient per cluster.
-- each app or client container/pod can be deployed in the same or a different namespace, each app deployment will have a distinct SA asssigned and tagged to that app, that SA role is basic and does not need special privileges
+- each app or client container/pod can be deployed in the same or a different namespace, each app deployment will have a distinct SA assigned and tagged to that app, that SA role is basic and does not need special privileges

 2a. create the Token Review SA

 `kubectl -n vault apply --filename service-account-vault-auth.yml`

 - success

 `clusterrolebinding.rbac.authorization.k8s.io/role-tokenreview-binding configured`